redlioncanada/qualifier-api/application/modules/wpq/configs/README.md

 Association of SalesFeature valueidentifiers (all locales together) => field names in API response.

-Broken down by brand, then category.
-Laundry is a specially handled category so it deviates.

 valueidentifiers (object key) that begin with "/" will be interpreted as PCRE.